Syphdias/syphdias.github.io/content/posts/killing-ceph-by-filling-it.md

 The autoscaler is a good starting point especially, if you do not know the exact distribution of your data at the beginning.
-In the past PG count always had to be calculated manually with a target count of approximately 100 PGs per OSD.
+In the past PG count always had to be calculated manually with a target count of approximately (or at least) 100 PGs per OSD.
 There is [PG Calc] to do this manually and it is still useful today.

 Ideally you know your target pool sizes or at least ratios and set the values accordingly for each pool and let the autoscaler do the rest.
 Or you can set the